reactivesw/DevProc/development_process.md

 # Development Process
-This file describes the things we do to complement an iteration of application development.
-There are some assumptions for our process:
+This file describes the things we do to complete an iteration of application development.
+There are some assumptions:

 * The process should be as simple as possible, but not simpler -- Albert Einstein
 * Correctness and maitainability are top two goals, everything else follows.